MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/prepare-deploy.md

 8. In the **Connect** pane, click the top entry (`<server>\\<instance>`).

 9. In the **Current Report Server** area, click **Stop**, and then click **Start**.

+::: moniker range=">=sc-sm-1807"

+> [!IMPORTANT]
+> When you install System Center 2019 Service Manager with SQL Server Reporting Services (SSRS) 2017, Service Manager reports don't deploy, an event 33410 occurs and displays the details for the deployment failure.
+See the following information for the cause and resolution for this issue.

+SSRS 2017 version 14.0.600.1274 and later includes a new advanced setting *AllowedResourceExtensionsForUpload*.
+This setting restricts the set of extensions of resource files that can be uploaded to the reporting server.
+This issue occurs because Service Manager reporting uses extensions that aren't included in the default set in *AllowedResourceExtensionsForUpload*.

+To resolve this issue, add \*.\* to the list of extensions.
+Follow these steps:

+1. Start SQL Server Management Studio, and then connect to a report server instance that Service Manager uses.
+2. Right-click the report server name, select **Properties**, and then select **Advanced**.
+3. Locate the **AllowedResourceExtensionsForUpload** setting, add \*.\* to the list of extensions, and then select **OK**.
+4. Restart SSRS.

+::: moniker-end

 ## Next steps